managedfusion/managedfusion-rewriter/README.txt

  4. Support
 ****************************************************************************

-If you have any questions or comments please e-mail them to support@managedfusion.com.
+If you have any questions or comments please e-mail them to support@managedfusion.com, but before you do so please make sure to create a log of what is going on with your rules you can do that by adding the following right below the RewriteEngine statement:

+RewriteLog "log.txt"
+RewriteLogLevel 9

+After you do this a log.txt file will be produced in the root of your web application that will log any request the rewriter services.